 Some of these activities can include having a lemonade stand, planting flowers, going for a bike ride, organizing a neighbor kickball game on the street, playing water balloon games, writing on the cement with chalk, building a fort, making an obstacle course, and how about making up a treasure hunt game.

 Should you be stuck with a day of rain which undoubtedly would put a damper on outside activities, you still have options for a rainy day as well.
 Although your options for free activities will be limited, you can still find many activities that won’t hurt your wallet.

 Trash To Treasure Art Projects

 While many of these activities are solo activities, exploring the library and its programs together can be fun.
-In our local library, they also have weekly performances put on by local theatre companies and bands, best of all; it’s all free!
+In our local library, they also have weekly performances put on by local theatre companies and bands, and best of all, it’s all free!